 A fearsome, threatening or devil-like creature to accompany St. Nicholas and hand out punishment to naughty children has been commonplace through the centuries.
 The Netherlands had Zwarte Piet; Germany had Belsnickel, Hans Muff, Klaubauf or Knecht Ruprecht; France had Pere Fouettard (the Whipping Father) or Rubbels; Scandinavia had the Yule Goat; Iceland had Gryla, Leppaludi and Jolakotturinn (the Christmas Cat); Switzerland had Schmutzli and Austria the Krampus.
 The meanest of them all is possibly Lapland’s Joulustaalo.

 Imagine a sort of mutated goat straight from hell and you might have some idea of the demonic Krampus.
 In Austria and neighbouring regions, the Krampus was St. Nicholas’s evil helper who could dish out punishments to naughty children.
-Children were told they must behave or the Krampus might eat them or bundle them into his sack and send them on one-way train journeys to lakes of fire.
+Youngsters were told they must behave or the Krampus might eat them or bundle them into his sack and send them on one-way train journeys to lakes of fire.
 On Krampusnacht (Krampus Night) or St. Nicholas’s Eve (December 5th), the Krampus was free to roam the Alpine streets and lanes – wandering from door-to-door asking to be fed alcohol by adults.
 Groups of young men in towns and villages would often don fancy dress and roam in gangs of Krampusse.
 Although the evil side of this Christmas monster has been softened in the last century, he remains a fearsome character.
 Krampus festivities still exist today in Austria, parts of Germany, Croatia and Hungary.

 Zwarte Piet (Black Peter) is St. Nicholas’s devilish sidekick – once a fearsome figure but now a gentler and kinder assistant to St. Nick in the Netherlands.
 Said to come from Spain, he has been depicted as a brutal Moorish slave and even as Satan himself.
 The Spanish connection comes from the 15th and 16th centuries when Spain ruled and Dutch bishops were, in fact, Spanish.
 He would carry out beatings or carry off children in his sack.
 He was usually a local man dressed in costume, including blackened face and hands.
 In the 19th century there was a change in his image.
 He wore an Afro wig, lipstick and garish costume and spoke Pidgin Dutch with a mock Surinamese accent.
 That accent has now gone, but the overall appearance is very much the same and that makes him a controversial figure outside the Netherlands.
 The Dutch claim they are not aiming to cause racial offence but are merely preserving traditions.
 Nonetheless, in 2011 the former Dutch colony of Suriname banned depictions of Zwarte Piet in public.